matt793/Python_Aliases_For_Powershell/README.md

   `Set-Alias -Name touch -Value New-Item`

+## Path
+When you run the `PythonPathMaker.ps1` file, it will calls in the aliases to import when you type `$profile`.
+Read script's comments for extra instructions.

 ## More to come
 As I learn about more cmdlet's for aliases I will add more to this script.